-The purpose of this paper is to propose a discrete scheme to solve the Mullins-Sekerka problem numerically and to reveal that our scheme has some fine properties.
-To this end, we followed the scheme proposed by Sakakibara and Yazaki \cite{Sakakibara_Yazaki}.
-Moreover, we confirm that the proposed scheme possesses a curve shortening property, CS for short, and an area preserving property, AP for short.
-These facts are predictable since the original scheme for the Hele-Shaw problem also has the property.
-However, we focus on CS and derive a discrete variant of estimation related to the length of the curve.
+The purpose of this paper is to propose a discrete scheme to solve the Mullins-Sekerka problem numerically, revealing that our scheme has some desiable properties.
+To this end, we follow the scheme proposed by Sakakibara and Yazaki \cite{Sakakibara_Yazaki}.
+Moreover, we confirm that the proposed scheme possesses curve-shortening property (CS) and area-preserving (AP) properties.
+These facts are predictable because the original scheme for the Hele-Shaw problem also has such properties.
+However, we focus on CS and derive a discrete variant of the estimation related to the length of the curve.
 This outcome is reported in Corollary \ref{cor:time_step_optimization}.